gemscal/gemscal/README.md

 ### Hi there 👋

-⚡ I’m currently working on OTK (one true king) fan game more details soon.
+⚡ I’m currently working on OTK👑 fan game more details soon.

 <!--
 **gemscal/gemscal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.